Niau

 Niau is a small atoll in French Polynesia, in the commune of Fakarava (Tuamotu archipelago).
 This atoll has a broad fringing reef, a diameter of 8 km and an area of 53 km2.

 Niau's lagoon is swampy, hypersaline and entirely enclosed.
 The narrow strip of land surrounding the lagoon is covered by marsh vegetation.
 The enclosed lagoon area is 33 km2, making the land size at 20 km2.

 The lagoon has an unusual green color.

 The only human settlement on Niau is Tupana, population 226 (as of 2012).

 History

 The first recorded European to visit Niau was a Russian Admiral Fabian Gottlieb von Bellingshausen in 1820 on ships the Vostok and Mirni.
-He named this island Greig after Aleksey Greig.
+He named this island Greig Island after Aleksey Greig.

 Administration

 Niau is administratively part of the commune of Fakarava, which consists of the island Fakarava, as well as the atolls of Aratika, Kauehi, Niau, Raraka, Taiaro and Toau.